mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Digital
 I get so few digital questions (not including embedded systems) that I can group everything into one section.

-- What's the difference between analog and digital?
+- What is the difference between analog and digital?

 ## Digital Electronics
 - How can you interface two devices with different logic levels?
 - Design a level shifter.
 - Design a single-FET level shifter (passives are allowed).
 - What are setup and hold times?
 What happens if they're violated?
-- What's the difference between a flip-flop and latch?
+- What is the difference between a flip-flop and latch?
 - How does a flip flop/latch work?
 - Design a memeory cell.
 - Why are clocks needed?
 - What happens if a clock is too fast?
-- What's a register?
+- What is a register?
-- What's metastability?
+- What is metastability?

 ### Logic Gates (Digital Perspective)
 - Draw a NOT/AND/etc gate symbol.